Introduction

 results_local <- future_map(1:100, expensive_simulation)

-plan(future_starburst, workers = 50)
+plan(starburst, workers = 50)

 results_cloud <- future_map(1:100, expensive_simulation)

-# Results are identical
+# Results are identical to the local run

 identical(results_local, results_cloud)